What is Engineering Management?

 Engineering managers typically require training and experience in both general management and the specific engineering disciplines that will be used by the engineering team to be managed.

-The successful engineering manager must have the skills necessary to coach, mentor and motivate technical professionals, which are often very different from those that are required for individuals in other fields.
+The successful engineering manager must have the skills necessary to coach, mentor and motivate technical professionals; skills which are often very different from those required the effectively manage individuals in other fields.